 Sacred Heart University, Fairfield, CT

-The courtyard also ties together the main entry court and lower entry court.
+The atrium also ties together the main entry court and the lower entry court.
 The main entry court includes reflective water feature integrated with sculptural art.
 Seat walls in the landscape, shaded by trees, offer informal areas for gathering.
 The lower entry court provides a pedestrian connection to the campus to the south, and creates an iconic view of the archway for those approaching from campus.
 The lower entry court, the courtyard, and the main entry court at Park Avenue are all tied together by a series of sculptural trees.

 Sasaki's proposed streetscape improvements along Park Avenue consist of a sidewalk flanked by rows of street trees that echo the building geometry.
 A stone wall is envisioned as a continuous element that ties the Sacred Heart streetscape to the golf course and larger context beyond.